 TAWK is the best value in voice typing for Mac

 For anyone who wants Whisper-powered voice-to-text that types at their cursor, TAWK delivers the core experience at $29 one-time.
+Works offline.
 No subscription.
 No account.
 No hidden costs.
-The competition charges 5-15x more over three years for the same fundamental functionality.
+Works on both Apple Silicon and Intel Macs.
+The subscription alternatives charge up to 15x more over three years for the same fundamental functionality.

-TAWK ($29 one-time) is the clear winner for value.
-Same Whisper engine.
+TAWK ($29 one-time) is the best value for Whisper-powered voice typing.
 Types at your cursor.
 Works offline.
 No account.
 No recurring charges.
-If you need accurate, private voice typing for daily use, TAWK is the most cost-effective choice by a wide margin.
+Works on both Apple Silicon and Intel Macs -- one of the few apps that still supports Intel.
+If you need accurate, private voice typing for daily use, TAWK is the most cost-effective Whisper option.

-Superwhisper (~$96/year) is a capable app with more features -- multiple model sizes, AI text transformation, polished UI.
-If you specifically need those extras and don't mind paying $96/year for them, it delivers.
-But for the 90% of users who just want to talk and have text appear, it's hard to justify 15x the long-term cost of TAWK.
+Superwhisper ($84.99/year) is the power user's choice.
+Multiple Whisper model sizes, custom prompts, shell command triggers, AI text transformation.
+If you specifically need those extras and don't mind $255 over three years, it delivers.
+But for the 90% of users who just want to talk and have text appear, it's hard to justify the recurring cost.

-MacWhisper Pro ($29 one-time) is a great deal -- but only if you need audio file transcription.
+MacWhisper (~$64 one-time) is a great deal -- but only if you need audio file transcription.
 It does not type at your cursor.
 It is not a dictation tool.
-If you record meetings or interviews and need transcripts, MacWhisper is solid.
+If you record meetings, interviews, or podcasts and need transcripts, MacWhisper is solid.
 If you want live voice typing, look elsewhere.

-macOS Dictation (free) is free and it works -- just not very well.
+macOS Dictation (free) is free and it works -- just not very well for serious use.
 If you only need occasional, casual dictation and accuracy doesn't matter, it does the job.
 For anything beyond that, the time you spend correcting errors costs more than any paid app on this list.